martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 ![Database structure](/files/does_arel_work_in_rails_7/database_structure.png)

 All the tables have their own appropriate models: User, Article and Comment.
 I added some data, you can see in the seed file.
-And there is tests covering it.
+And there are tests covering it.

 ## Where I can play with code